 BC, a defeat that marked the end of Etruscan power in

 •The Nuraghi culture on the island of

 •The Ausoni.
 (See entry on ancient Cales.)

 There, that’s some of them.
-My treatment of Indo-European diffusion was hasty, necessary given the brief space for this entry.
+My treatment of Indo-European diffusion was hasty, given the brief space for this entry.
 Also, I did not deal with the important, but brief, incursions into Italy by Carthage and by the Celts.
 Lastly, remember that there were countless small tribes, Indo-European and non, historic and pre-, who simply came and went unnoticed.
 There’s a bit of cave-painter in a lot of us.